Soc 101 Introductory Sociology

 Soc 451 Topics in Sociology

-Although my childhood roots are in Blue Springs, Mississippi, I have spent time in other parts of the United States.
-As a young adult, I lived in Pensacola, Florida, which is where I discovered the energy of punk and indie rock music shows, experiences that later influenced my sociological perspective and research.
-After spending many years in the southeast, I moved to the University of Colorado – Colorado Springs to finish my B.A. in Sociology.
+My childhood roots are in Blue Springs, Mississippi but I spent my young adult years in Pensacola, Florida, where I discovered the energy of punk and indie rock music shows, experiences that later influenced my sociological perspective and research.
+After spending most of my life in the Deep South, I moved out West and joined the University of Colorado-Colorado Springs to finish my B.A. in Sociology.
 For graduate school, I attended the University of Pittsburgh where I received my M.A. and Ph.D. in Sociology as well as a Ph.D. certificate in Gender, Sexuality, and Women’s Studies.
 With an eye on music, my master’s thesis examined how women and queer identified artists enact independent music scenes in a gentrifying neighborhood.
-For my dissertation, I shifted my attention to religion in subcultural music and studied how U.S. Christian Hardcore and Taqwacore (“taqwa” means God consciousness in Arabic) youth express religion and politics in punk rock.
-While finishing my dissertation, I held an appointment as a Visiting Instructor in the Gender, Sexuality, and Women’s Studies (GSWS) Program at the University of Pittsburgh.
-In GSWS, I taught courses that reflect my enthusiasm for feminist inquiry and social change.
-In the fall of 2014, I returned south and joined the Department of Sociology and Anthropology as an Assistant Professor of Sociology at the University of Mississippi.
+For my dissertation, I shifted my attention to religion and performed an ethnographic study of how U.S. Christian Hardcore and Taqwacore (“taqwa” means God consciousness in Arabic) youth use music to express religious identity in ‘secular’ settings.
+In the fall of 2014, I returned to Mississippi and joined the Department of Sociology and Anthropology as an Assistant Professor of Sociology at the University of Mississippi.
+At the University of Mississippi, I am affiliated with the Sarah Isom Center for Women and Gender Studies and a member of the Critical Race Studies Group.

-My research interests include religion, gender and sexuality, popular culture, performance, and qualitative research methods.
-Much of my latest work focuses on how young people use defiant music to make religion their own outside of religious institutions and/or to contest dominant racial frames about marginalized religious groups (e.g. Muslims).
-I am currently working on a project that examines how the embodied practice of religion naturalizes the relationship between sex, gender, and sexuality at both interactional and institutional levels.
+My research interests include religion, popular culture, gender and sexuality, and race/ethnicity.
+Much of my latest work focuses on how young people use defiant music to make religion their own outside of religious institutions and/or to contest dominant racial frames about marginalized religious groups.
+My most recent research is an ethnography that examines how evangelical Christians are “being the church” through public service and advocacy in Mississippi.
+In addition to this project, I am collecting qualitative data on how evangelical women ministries define and exercise leadership at the individual and organizational level.

 2017.
 “Aggressive and Loving Men: Gender Hegemony in Christian Hardcore Punk.”
 Gender & Society 31(2): 223-44. doi:10.1177/0891243217694824